tokonoma/2web2ui/docs/testing/types.md

 If a function isn't exported from a file (a "private" function) or if it's exported from the same file as your test function is, there's no good way to mock that function with Jest.
 In that case, you have three options:

+1. Move the other function to its own file where it can be tested on its own and mocked in this file.
 1. Let the public function test the other function by proxy.
 If the function is really private (not exported), this may be the only way to go.
-1. Move the other function to its own file where it can be tested on its own and mocked in this file.
-This is often a fine solution, although we don't really want to end up with one function per file.
 1. Use dependency injection.
 See next section.

 #### Dependency Injection "Trick"